ppy/osu-wiki/wiki/Community/Projects/en.md

 # Projects

 This article lists the many projects, tools, and/or services made for osu! by the [developers](wiki/People/Developers) and the community.
-For updates and discussions on, please visit the [Development forum](http://osu.ppy.sh/community/forums/2).
+For updates and discussions on all the current and upcoming projects, please visit the [Development forum](http://osu.ppy.sh/community/forums/2).

 ## Official